bilotAIcore/Azure-ML-training/regression_model2.md

 ## 2. Data analysis

-<p>Remember to carefully inspect the data to see
+<p>Again, it is important to carefully inspect the data to see
 whether there are errors, missing values, or other issues that need attention.</p>